thewtex/thesis/strain_estimation/strain_estimation.rst

 .. highlights::

   |ds_normal_eulerian_dia_long|:  Two identical line segments, this time in the
-  deformed configuration, were transformed from a segment of length *dS*.
+  deformed configuration, are transformed from a segment of length *dS*.

 As shown in |ds_normal_eulerian_dia|, if
 :math:`d \mathbf{x}^{(1)} = d\mathbf{x}^{(2)} = d \mathbf{x} = ds \mathbf{e}_1`